The Journal of John Woolman

 The Journal of John Woolman is an autobiography by John Woolman which was published posthumously in 1774 by Joseph Crukshank, a Philadelphia Quaker printer.
 Woolman's journal is one of the longest continually published books in North America since it has never been out of print.

 The Journal adds to his other published works and gives greater evidence to his character as he discusses ideas of anti-slavery and anti-materialism, as well as discussing power's ability to corrupt.
 The work also discusses God's divine power and goodness for all on the planet Earth.

 The work has remained in print due to its focus on making life simple and the hopeful message of God's divine goodness.
 Woolman is one of the first early American writers, besides John Smith, who is not a Puritan.
-Puritans were the most prevalent writers in Colonial America, and it was during the time of this publication that writing began to move away from being the exclusive domain of Puritan authors.
+Puritans were the most prominent writers in Colonial America, and it was during the time of this publication that writing began to move away from being the exclusive domain of Puritan authors.
 Woolman's writing is at the forefront of this transition.

 Anti-slavery

 Slavery

 Woolman's Journal focuses much on his decision to support anti-slavery.
-He writes that he felt the repulsiveness of slavery when fighting in the Seven Years' War, in North America.
-Woolman states that while in the Province of Maryland, " a deep and painful exercise came upon me....as the people in this and the Southern Provinces live much on the labor of slaves, many of whom are used hardly...".
+Woolman states that while in the Province of Maryland, "a deep and painful exercise came upon me....as the people in this and the Southern Provinces live much on the labor of slaves, many of whom are used hardly...".
 The struggle is first seen when he discusses how he was required to write a bill of sale for a Quaker friend who had sold a slave.
 He completed the bill of sale because it was part of his job and the man that sold the slave was also a Quaker.
-However, after this event, Woolman took a more official stance in regard to his opinion, even explaining during the actual event that he "believed slavekeeping to be a practice inconsistent with the Christian religion."
+However, after this event, Woolman took a more official stance in regard to his opinion, even explaining during the actual event that he "believed slavekeeping to be a practice inconsistent with the Christian religion".
 His journal shows his inner turmoil as he grapples with understanding how he truly feels about the selling and buying of slaves that eventually led to publishing works such as his Some Considerations on the Keeping of Negroes.

 Slavery is prominent in Woolman's journal, and it returns again shortly after the scene with the bill of sale as he discusses further opinions he has on the subject.
 He takes time to discuss those who he visited that did not take care of their slaves and how that made him feel uncomfortable while visiting.
 In contrast, Woolman discusses individuals who did take care of their slaves and how that made him feel more at ease.
 Shortly after that comparison, Woolman moves beyond the treatment of slaves and reflects on the idea that even if slaves were well cared for, they were still taken from their homes.
 His continual discourse on slavery in his journal makes Woolman one of the first abolitionists.